Renko Chart Trading

 Writing Covered Calls

-Taking a new long position should be done with caution right now because there are so many unknown variables.
-For the time being, if you haven’t taken profits on your long positions, writing covered calls on stocks you own to provide downside protection is a reasonable choice.
-Writing covered calls, on the other hand, might be a successful strategy in a downtrending market.
-For now, the best way to deal with the market is to take a conservative approach to investing.
+It is not a good time to open a new long position because there are so many unknown factors.
+For now, if you haven’t taken profits on your long positions, you can protect yourself from a drop in stock prices by writing covered calls on stocks you already own.
+On the other hand, writing covered calls could be a good strategy in a market that is falling.
+Right now, investing conservatively is the best way to deal with the market.

 - The traditional 6-point brick size is used in the Renko chart.